Types of Trusts

 A Third-Party Special Needs Trust is funded with the assets of someone besides the disabled beneficiary.
 Most often, these trusts are funded with the assets of a parent.
 These trusts can be funded while the parent is alive, or through a Will or living trust.

-As part of our free Estate Plan consultation, we will assess your personal circumstances to determine if a trust would be appropriate for you and your loved ones.
+As part of our Estate Plan consultation, we will assess your personal circumstances to determine if a trust would be appropriate for you and your loved ones.

 What is the Role of a Trustee?